 DKMS used to be called Delete Blood Cancer.
 It aims to provide a matching donor for every blood cancer patient in need of a blood stem cell donation.
-It has offices in the UK, Germany, Chile, Poland and the United States.
-The register now has more than 300,000 people in the UK.
+It has offices in the UK, Germany, Chile, Poland, India Africa and the United States.

 People between the ages of 18 to 55 and are in general good health can join the register.

 The African Caribbean Leukaemia Trust (ACLT) aims to increase the number of bone marrow and stem cells donors from all ethnicities, with a focus on African and Caribbean people in the UK who need a transplant.